Depression in Singapore: Symptoms, Causes & Psychological Support

 When to Seek Help

 If you’ve been feeling persistently down, unmotivated, or disconnected, and it’s impacting your relationships, work, or physical health, it may be time to seek professional help.
-Early intervention can prevent symptoms from becoming more severe and improve long-term recovery.
+Early intervention through counselling in Singapore can prevent symptoms from becoming more severe and improve long-term recovery.

 At AO Psychology, we offer a safe, non-judgmental space for individuals facing depression to explore their emotions and find effective pathways forward.
 Our team of licensed psychologists in Singapore is here to walk with you every step of the way, whether you’re dealing with a recent episode or a longer-term struggle.